Optimal First Aid – Independent First Aid Training Provider

 Assessments

-Our courses are very practical, as first aid should be!
+Our first aid courses are very practical, as first aid should be!
 Encouraging learners to demonstrate skills from taught theory and practical learning can confirm the learners’ competencies and build confidence.
 Simply put, PowerPoint lectures confirm nothing other than sending people to sleep.

 Our skill stations, our scenarios and continual observation methods are the Optimal First Aid methods, and our learners exceed the basic first aid skills.
 We will always finish a course with multiple choice questions as a test.
 Being an independent first aid training provider allows us flexibility to deliver the training on latest guidelines and evidence rather than teach to an out-of-date ambiguous question paper or sometimes practical observations sheet.